anisrehman/MoviesDemo-VIPER/README.md

 It saves the movies in local database and loads from database when requested.

 ## Test Cases
-It includes some test cases testing different app features
+It includes some test cases testing different app features.

+### MoviesServiceTests
+It includes tests for MoviesService class.

+### MoviesInteractorTests
+It tests MoviesInteractor load and search movies.

 ## Demo App Features
 Here are the key featues of the app.